kmatheussen/radium/issue_template.md

 * I've tried this recipe ... times.

-* The unexpected behavior always happens / sometimes happens / almost never happens / only happened once.
+* The unexpected behavior has happend ... times / approximately ..% of the times / exactly ..% of the times.